git-sou/OSA_prediction/README.md

 ## Data

 The dataset was provided by the teacher.
 It was an excel file with 28 columns, so 28 categories and 873 rows.
-The features from the dataset are divided into categorical and numerical:
-- Patient: An ID for patient identification.
-- Comentarios: Comments related to patients.
-It is mostly useless information and hence it was removed.
-- Audio tumbado: It just records whether there is an audio of the patient or not.
-It was removed.
-- Fotos: Useless information, it was removed.
-- Audio: Useless information, it was removed.
-- Gender: Gender of the patient.
-It is really useful as seen in the problem description.
-- Fumador: it could be useful at first glance.
-- Roncador: it records whether the patient snores during sleep.
-Useful as seen in the problem description.
-- Enfermedades: Disease registry of the patients.
-Useful as seen in the problem description.
-- Sala/Ruido: Information about the room where the patient was filmed.
-It was removed.
-- Imagen: It was removed.
-- Dialecto: It records the patient’s Spanish accent, it was removed.
-- IAH: It is the target feature.
-It records the apnoea hypopnoea index (AHI).
-- Peso: It is the patient’s weight.
-It is really useful as seen in the problem description.
-- Talla: It is the patient’s height.
-It may be useful at first glance.
-- Edad: It is the patient’s age.
-It is really useful as seen in the problem description.
-- PerCervical: It is the patient’s collar size.
-It is really useful as seen in the problem description.

-The rest of the dataset features: EPWORTH, IAH Supino, IAH Lateral, ... were removed due to their high density of NaNs.
-All of them had at least 50% of NaNs as we can see: The first cleaning is to keep only categories whose we need for the following project.
+The features from the dataset are as well as categorical and numerical.
+The first cleaning is to keep only categories whose we need and could be useful for the following project.
+Finally, I removed features with a high density of NaNs.
+The target feature is the IAH feature.
+It's a numerical data and it processed to a feature engineering to categorize patients whether they have a severe or mild form.
+So it allowed me to make a regression but also a classification.

+## Development Environment

+The teacher let us the choice between R and Python.
+As I expected to work on other project in Python, I chose to develop in R on RStudio.
+So, you can see my different R notebooks.
+So I learned this new programming language and the several libraries.